ydsingh/alexa/labs/CLI/cli-task-6.md

 **TIP:** If you're curious about what the `async` expression does, you can read more about it [by clicking here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function).

 9. Let's also add a reprompt at this point to keep alexa listening for another utterance from our customer.
-After `line 27` we can add `let repromptText = 'Try saying hello. ';` and after `line 30` we can add `.reprompt(repromptText)` to the responseBuilder return block.
+After `line 27` add `let repromptText = 'Try saying hello. ';` and after `line 30` add `.reprompt(repromptText)` to the responseBuilder return block.

-10. If you completed this part successfully, your `HelloWorldIntentHandler` should look something like this:
+If you completed this part successfully, your `HelloWorldIntentHandler` should look something like this:

 	```
 	const HelloWorldIntentHandler = {